Last updated: February 8, 2020

 - using only secure methods (e.g. encrypted USBs) where it is necessary to download dispute information from DRP or a CIIDRC server;

-- Records and information shall be disclosed only in accordance with this policy;
+- Disclose records and information only in accordance with this policy;

 - Verify the accuracy of the intended recipient’s address or contact information in all communications, before the communications are finalized and sent;

-- Requiring that temporary records caches or folders on personal computers or electronic devices are cleared regularly (at least weekly);
+- Require that temporary records caches or folders on personal computers or electronic devices are cleared regularly (at least weekly);

-- Access to CIIDRC’s physical records storage area is restricted to authorized persons;
+- Restrict access to CIIDRC’s physical records storage area to authorized persons only;

-- Limiting the disclosure and communication of dispute information or records to persons and circumstances authorized by this policy.
+- Limit the disclosure and communication of dispute information or records to persons and circumstances authorized by this policy.

 CIIDRC has taken the following steps to ensure adherence to these security precautions and this policy:

 - Developing DRP functionality so that the system generates and sends most dispute communications, reducing the risk of human error that results in communication being sent to the wrong person;

 - Creating procedures, together with associated checklists, that reduce the potential for inadvertent unauthorized disclosure of information (e.g. a required step that staff double-check contact information before sending correspondence);

 - Providing employees with privacy, security and records management training that is tailored to the unique requirements of CIIDRC, as set out in this policy;